Entity Paradigm: Early years (1996–1999)

 Initially, Entity and Paradigm were two separate bands that were active in Lahore's underground music scene.
-During the early 2000s, Ahmed Ali Butt, lead vocalist of Entity and Fawad Khan, lead vocalist of Paradigm, were working together for a popular television sitcom Jutt and Bond aired on Indus Vision, it was then when the program's director suggested that the actor's bands collaborate and do a title track for the show.
+During the early 2000s, Ahmed Ali Butt, lead vocalist of Entity and Fawad Khan, lead vocalist of Paradigm, were working together for a popular television sitcom Jutt and Bond aired on Indus Vision, it was then when the program's director suggested that the actors' bands collaborate and do a title track for the show.
 Led by Zulfikar Jabbar Khan, aka Xulfi, lead guitarist of Paradigm, the two bands collaborated and within a week recorded the title song "Hamein Aazma", which was played at the beginning and end of the show.

 Formation (2002)

 In early 2002, during this time Pepsi's Battle of the Bands advertisement began to air on television; the competition called upon entries of aspiring bands from all over Pakistan.
-Since neither Entity nor Paragidm had any of their independent releases or compilations on the record, they decided to send "Hamein Aazma" to the competition as a collaborative effort.
-It was during this time Entity Paradigm officially came into being.
+Since neither Entity nor Paradigm had any of their independent releases or compilations on the record, they decided to send "Hamein Aazma" to the competition as a collaborative effort.
+It was during this time that Entity Paradigm officially came into being.

 Entity Paradigm got together for the Battle of the Bands and went to Karachi, Sindh, to take part in the competition.
 The band first took part in the digital round of the competition, where the band went on head to head with two thousand bands from across the four provinces of Pakistan.
 The competition included competition bands like Aaroh, Mekaal Hasan Band and Mizmaar, which also, later on, became popular mainstream rock bands coming from the underground music scene.
 By then it was speculated that the band initiated the composing of two brand new and improved tracks never heard before, "Kahan Hai Tu" and a cover of the late Sufi singer, Nusrat Fateh Ali Khan.
 The band also performed a cover of "Face of Love" American musician Eddie Vedder at the competition.

 After a 16½-months hiatus, during which the competition was being aired on national, cable and satellite television programs, viewers polled for their favorite band in the competition.
-During this break, Abid Khan, bassist of the band, left to band to travel to England and fulfill certain filial obligations.
+During this break, Abid Khan, bassist of the band, left the band to travel to England and fulfill certain filial obligations.
 Bassist, Sajjad Ali Khan was recruited as a replacement for Abid Khan.
 By then the results of the Battle of the Bands came out and it was told that two bands who made to the finals were Entity Paradigm along with Aaroh.
 The band again went on to perform in Karachi to compete at the finals of the competition.
 Although the band lost to Aaroh by a narrow margin, the band did manage to entertain a strong audience of around 4,000 at the NRA Golf Club, where the finals were held.